maniospas/duckstruct/README.md

 print(x)
 print(x+1+y.sum()+z.sum())
 ```

-After running the code, you can show the structure a new variable
+After running code, you can view the structure a new variable
-should have to replace all others in *yaml* format.
+should have to replace (combinations of) others as code inputs.

 ```python
 print(x.type() & y.type() & z.type())
 ```

-This yields the minimum necessary structure for the code to run:
+This finds the minimum necessary data structure to replace
+for the code to run when replacing all variables with it.
+The result is provided in *yaml* format:

 ```
 object: